 Enjoy the popular Bedford Days festival every summer.

-While you explore the Dartmouth Harbourwalk, be sure to check out the Maitland Street community mural project to see how art lives and breathes on our beautiful waterfront.
+While you explore the Dartmouth Harbourwalk, be sure to check out the mural art project to see how art lives and breathes on the waterfront.
+The annual Hopscotch Urban Arts Festival sees local and international talents showcase their work on the various “walls” in Dartmouth Cove among other events on both sides of the Harbour.

 Visit the Peace Pavilion, whose unique triangular structure represents equality, unity, order and reason.
 Or, take a self-guided tour along the beginning of the Shubenacadie Canal – Nova Scotia’s 115 km long inland waterway.
 Start near the Dartmouth Ferry Terminal and look for the “Canal” signs.